BalloonBox-Inc/polkadot-analytics/PolkaBox.md

 ### Overview

-PolkaBox is an open data platform that enriches blockchain data by (1) visualizing Polkadot on-chain data, (2) interpreting it relative to external factors (off-chain data from public APIs), and (3) generating predictions around key token metrics from the aggregation of the two.
+PolkaBox is an open data platform focused on prediction and market sentiment analysis of Polkadot on-chain data.
+Our goal is to enrich Polkadot data by (1) visualizing it, (2) interpreting it relative to external factors (off-chain data from public APIs), and (3) generating predictions around key token metrics from the aggregation of the two.
 The platform offers a transparent analysis of the parachain transactions generated in the Polkadot ecosystem.
-Concurrently, our platform fetches real-world off-chain data (e.g., news feeds, election campaigns, Reddit, Tweets, crypto media, weather, COVID-19, WHO, etc.) and leverages Machine Learning models to gauge the market sentiment on a given chain or asset.
-PolkaBox seeks to be the first robust aggregator of on-chain and off-chain data for Polkadot.
+Concurrently, our platform fetches real-world off-chain data (e.g., news feeds, crypto media, weather, COVID-19, WHO, etc.) and leverages Machine Learning models to gauge the market sentiment on a given chain or asset.
+PolkaBox seeks to be the first robust aggregator of on-chain and off-chain data for Polkadot with a focus on prediction and market sentiment.
 Finally, the goal is to publish developer-friendly APIs for anyone to build on top of PolkaBox using raw and/or enriched data to tackle real-world problems.

 ### Project Details

 We are a team of software engineers and data scientists who love using data to breathe life into products.
 As such, the goal of this project is to add several layers of data to Polkadot to help the world answer interesting questions such as “How has Covid-19 or a ‘third wave’ affected the amount of staked DOT?” or “How does a US president losing interim elections affect the price of DOT?
 Or any currencies moving on bridges or chains?”
 Our project, PolkaBox is an open platform + dashboard for creating a huge lake of on-and off-chain data, ingesting this with typical ML libraries i.e. Random forest classification, and applying these modules to provide predictive answers to complex questions, all displayed graphically and beautifully.
-In addition to this, it only makes sense to bake in a block explorer and some typical data visualization one might expect including bridge GDP, chain TVL, etc.

 #### Architecture

 ![](https://github.com/BalloonBox-Inc/polkadot-analytics/blob/main/images/PolkaBox_architecture.png)

 #### Infrastructure Components
 1. **Indexers**: an indexer is a node operator used to extract, transform, and load data from an active blockhain node into a pre-defined schema of tables in a database.
-Since Polkadot is a network of parachains, each with their own metadata, we will build a different indexer for each parachain we want to access.
-Instead of building our indexers from scratch, we will deploy and expand pre-existing open source indexer instances.
-Specifically, we'll use two tools: [1.]
-[SubQuery](https://subquery.network/), a GraphQL API-based blockchain indexer for Polkadot, Kusama, and other parachains, the [2.] [web3go](https://github.com/web3go-xyz) indexer instances which are a customized version of the SubQuery framework.
+Since Polkadot is a network of parachains, each with its own metadata, we will build a different indexer for each parachain we want to access.
+Instead of building our indexers from scratch, we will deploy and expand pre-existing open-source indexer instances.
+Specifically, we'll use two tools: (1.)
+[SubQuery](https://subquery.network/), a GraphQL API-based blockchain indexer for Polkadot, Kusama, and other parachains, the (2.) [web3go](https://github.com/web3go-xyz) indexer instances which are a customized version of the SubQuery framework.
 Web3Go is an ongoing open-source project recipient of a Web3Foundation Grant.

 2. **Database**: PostgreSQL database for storing blockchain + external data

 3. **External Data Sources**: A combination of WebSocket connections and web scraping tools for assessing public records.
 PolkaBox will have several services running on near-real-time schedules to retrieve, clean, format, and store data from external sources.
 The goal is to keep these APIs public to make the intelligence in the entire dashboard open-sourced as anyone can then fork the PolkaBox and spin it up.